yy1lab/Lyrics-Conditioned-Neural-Melody-Generation/README.md

 MIT License

-Copyright (c) 2019 Source@Lyrics-Conditioned Neural Melody Generation (tentative) (We will update our source timely and codes used for this project will be shared later.
-Accordingly, license will updated. ) Permission is hereby granted, free of charge, to any person obtaining a copy of this source and associated documentation files (the "dataset and embedding vectors"), without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+Copyright (c) 2019 Source@Lyrics-Conditioned Neural Melody Generation (tentative)

+(We will update our source timely and codes used for this project will be shared soon.
+Accordingly, license will be updated. )
+Permission is hereby granted, free of charge, to any person obtaining a copy of this source and associated documentation files (the "dataset and embedding vectors"), without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell